Which fleet philosophy would you subscribe to?

 What really goes into the total cost of ownership (TCO calculation)?

 When you buy a vehicle, you pay for far more than the price tag says in things like driver downtime.
 But do you know how to find average total cost?
-Here are a few of the considerations when calculating the operating costs of owning a vehicle:
+Here are a few of the considerations when calculating the operating costs of owning a vehicle for the vehicle life cycle:

 Up-front vehicle cost.